-I have always loved traveling and it has not changed, however the world has changed a bit the last couple of years.
+I have always loved travelling and it has not changed, however the world has changed a bit the last couple of years.
 Back in 2005 I was living in London when the first terror attack on the tube happened.
-I was shocked and changed my traveling routine for a while, but slowly I got back to living life normal again.
+I was shocked and changed my travelling routine for a while, but slowly I got back to living life normal again.
 When I moved back to Sweden, Stockholm I felt so safe being back home .
-However that changed for me earlier this year on 7th April when a terror attack hit Stockholm and I found myself in the middle of it.
+However that changed for me on 7th April 2017 when a terror attack did hit Stockholm and I found myself in the middle of it.
 Here is my story and how I came over my fear of this trauma.

 It was a ordinary Friday, I was planing to go early from work to do some shopping.
 Then I had plans to visit a friend in the inner town of Stockholm.
 The weather was beautiful, a lovely spring day in April.
 I was so happy on this day.
 I managed to leave work around 2pm and took the subway to the main shopping street in Stockholm City.
 I was shopping, enjoying my Friday afternoon.